Premium Lens Implants for Cataract Surgery

 Premium lens implants are used to replace the eyes’ natural lens in cataract surgery.
 The majority of Intraocular Lens (IOL) implants are Standard Monofocal IOLs, which are fully covered by most patients’ insurance.
 These implants have a single focal length, providing clearest vision at a set distance, but require glasses for all other distances.

-Most patients elect to have far distance vision correction, allowing clear unaided vision or a minimal prescription for the correction of astigmatism, for activities such as driving, golf and television viewing.
+Most patients elect to have far-distance vision correction, allowing clear unaided vision or a minimal prescription for the correction of astigmatism, for activities such as driving, golf, and television viewing.
 However, many of these patients generally require eyeglasses for near tasks such as computer activities or reading.
 A lot of people are quite accustomed to this type of vision prior to surgery, as reading glasses become necessary as presbyopia develops after the age of 40.
 However, if near vision and near visual tasks are more important, implants can provide excellent near vision, thus requiring glasses for distance vision.
 This is ultimately a personal decision depending on individual lifestyle considerations.

 Advanced intraocular lens options, although not covered by the patient’s insurance, allow patients to opt for an upgrade in implant technology.
-Indeed, while many patients are quite happy with the vision provided by standard monofocal implants, many patients are interested in a surgical option that provides excellent unaided vision at both distance and near, or an option that provides correction of a preexisting surgical astigmatism.
+Indeed, while many patients are quite happy with the vision provided by standard monofocal implants, many patients are interested in a surgical option that provides excellent unaided vision at both distance and near, or an option that provides correction of preexisting surgical astigmatism.

 For patients looking to minimize dependence on postoperative glasses, several options now exist.
 IOL Options:

-This describes the use of implants with one eye focused at distance and the other at near.
+This describes the use of implants with one eye focused at a distance and the other at near.
 This can be provided with standard monofocal lens implants, implants correcting for astigmatism known as toric implants, or the Crystalens implants.
-Usually, monovision is recommended for those patient’s who have had comfortable and effective monovision prior to cataract surgery using their contact lenses.
+Usually, monovision is recommended for those patients who have had comfortable and effective monovision prior to cataract surgery using their contact lenses.
 Although monovision leads to a small decrease in depth perception, it is a very good surgical option.
 Some patients, however, are uncomfortable with this arrangement due to the imbalance between the eyes, and further surgery may be needed to cure this problem.

 In our experience, this will provide correction of more than 90% of pre-existing astigmatism, even in patients with very high pre-operative astigmatism.
 Rarely, a post-operative touch-up might be provided to fully correct any residual astigmatism.

-Astigmatisms and Cataracts
+Astigmatism and Cataracts

 Astigmatism is an eyesight problem mainly caused by the incorrect curvature of the cornea.
 With astigmatism, the cornea is slightly oval in shape instead of being spherical.